sdsc-hpc-training-org/hpc-security/connecting-to-hpc-systems/connect-to-expanse.md

 <hr>

 **Windows** (pre-Win10) <a name="term-windows-older"></a>
 Older Windows users will need to run an X Server and an ssh-like client.
 [Cygwin](https://www.cygwin.com) provides a comprehensive Linux-like environment and an X server (Cygwin/X).
-Putty will also work for direct access to Comet, it is only used for file transfers.
+Putty will also work for direct access to Expanse, it is only used for file transfers.
 For download and installation instructions, see:

    * http://www.cygwin.com/
    * http://x.cygwin.com/